America has increasingly rising rates of alcohol abuse, with currently 15 million people thought to have an alcohol use disorder in the US alone.

 An addiction treatment center can offer either inpatient or outpatient treatment options.
 Whether you choose an inpatient or outpatient program for alcohol addiction, acknowledging you need help to overcome substance abuse is the first step.

-The severity of the addiction and volume of alcohol consumed will play a massive part in the treatment plan and how it is approached in an inpatient or an intensive outpatient program.
+The severity of the addiction and the volume of alcohol consumed will play a massive part in the treatment plan and how it is approached in an inpatient or an intensive outpatient program.
 You will need to be assessed due to the medical complications that can arise from withdrawals from alcohol.

 Alcohol withdrawal symptoms can vary from person to person and can include some or all of the following: